Support

 Get in Touch

 Have a question that's not covered here?
 Found a bug?
 Have a feature request?
 We'd love to hear from you.
-The best way to reach us is through email.
-We actively monitor submissions and typically respond within 24-48 hours.
+Reach us at turquezalabs@gmail.com and we typically respond within 24-48 hours.